-Source: FactSet, as of 25/01/2022.
+Source: FactSet, as of 1/25/2022.
 Chinese GDP, yearover-year percent change, Q1 2000 - Q4 2021.

 Both industrial production and retail sales mirrored GDP's surge to start the year, followed by a slowdown throughout 2021.
 (Exhibit 19) Though manufacturing remains a stable contributor to growth-industrial production accelerated 4.3% y/y in December-consumption has struggled.
 December retail sales growth decelerated to 1.7% y/y, likely tied to large lockdowns in Xi'an and Tianjin-part of the government's "Zero Covid" policy.
-In our view, that likely points to reacceleration tied to reopening later in the second quarter.
+In our view, that likely points to reacceleration tied to reopening later this spring.